Bhuvan396/AIBI-X-IoT-Behavioral-Intelligence-Platform/README.md

 ### Adaptive IoT Behavioral Intelligence & Trust Analytics Platform

 AIBI-X is an IoT cybersecurity analytics platform designed to monitor device behavior using network telemetry and machine learning.
-The system analyzes communication patterns of IoT devices, detects behavioral anomalies, and generates a dynamic trust score that reflects the security posture of each device in the network.
+The system analyzes communication patterns of IoT devices, detects behavioral anomalies, and generates a dynamic trust score representing the security posture of each device in the network.

 Instead of relying on traditional signature-based detection, the platform focuses on behavioral analysis.
 By studying how devices communicate across the network, AIBI-X can identify suspicious activity, detect policy violations, and highlight potential cyber threats affecting IoT environments.